Oluwaseun-Joseph/Cybersecurity-Blue-Team-SOC-GRC-Portfolio/Project-00-Risk-Management-Dashboard/README.md

-# Project 00 – Risk Management Dashboard
+ Project 01 – Risk Management Dashboard

 ## Overview
-This project I present a **risk management and visualization project** centered on an Excel-based dashboard designed to support risk identification, prioritization, and decision-making.

-The dashboard aggregates risk data and presents it in a structured, visual format to help stakeholders quickly understand risk exposure, severity distribution, and areas requiring mitigation or escalation.
+This project delivers a **risk management dashboard** designed to support structured risk identification, prioritization, and decision-making.
+The dashboard consolidates risk data into a clear visual format that enables stakeholders to quickly assess risk exposure, severity distribution, and areas requiring mitigation or escalation.

-This project reflects real-world **GRC and risk analyst workflows**, where dashboards are often delivered as primary artifacts without accompanying screenshots or formal PDF reports.
+The project emphasizes how risk information is translated into actionable insights for governance, risk, and compliance (GRC) environments.

 ---

 ## Objectives
-- Visualize organizational risk exposure in a single dashboard
+- Present organizational risk exposure through a centralized dashboard
-- Support risk-based decision-making using severity and impact indicators
+- Enable risk-based decision-making using severity and impact indicators
-- Demonstrate understanding of risk scoring and prioritization
+- Demonstrate practical application of risk scoring and prioritization
-- Align dashboard logic with common risk management practices
+- Align dashboard logic with common enterprise risk management practices

 ---

-## Primary Artifact
+## Primary Deliverable
-The core deliverable for this project is the Excel dashboard located in:
+The primary deliverable for this project is an Excel-based risk dashboard:

 Files/Risk-Analysis-Dashboard.xlsx

-In many risk and GRC roles, Excel dashboards serve as the **final operational deliverable** used by analysts, managers, and auditors.
+The dashboard is designed for direct use by analysts and stakeholders to review risk posture, monitor trends, and support escalation or remediation decisions.

 ---

 ## Risk Methodology (Summary)
-Risk scoring follows a qualitative-to-semi-quantitative approach based on:
+Risk scoring follows a structured qualitative-to-semi-quantitative approach based on:

 - Likelihood of occurrence
 - Impact severity
-- Overall risk rating derived from these factors
+- An overall risk rating derived from these factors

+This approach supports consistent risk evaluation while remaining adaptable across different organizational contexts.

 Detailed methodology documentation is available in: